arangodb/docs/3.7/aql/operations-insert.md

 efficient, as it will not retrieve the existing document from storage and not write any updates to it.

+Note that operations with `overwrite` parameter require `_key` attribute in the request payload, therefore they can only be performed on collections sharded by `_key`.

 When using the *update* overwrite mode, the *keepNull* and *mergeObjects* options control how the update is done.
 See [UPDATE operation](operations-update.html#setting-query-options).